OSC-JYU/MessyDesk/README.md

     NAME=thumbnailer node index.mjs

-Now we have also two consumer application that works between MessyDesk, NATS and nomad jobs.
+Now we have also two consumer application and two nomad jobs, thumbnailer and imaginary library for image manipulation.

 ### Frontend: